 Jet Engines and How Airplanes Fly

-How do airplanes fly?
-It is a simple question with a complex answer, so ACS teamed up with the University of Nottingham to explain the four forces of flight, and how they apply to modern aircraft.
+The invention of modern jet aircraft transformed world travel and warfare.
+But how do modern airplanes fly?
+ACS teams up with the University of Nottingham to explain the four principles of flight, and how they apply to modern jet planes.

 Since the mid Twentieth Century, the jet engine, which operates according to Newton’s Third Law, has dominated aviation technology.
 Last year we asked Guy Ellis, author of Britain’s Jet Age From the Meteor to the Sea Vixen (2016) and Britain’s Jet Age From the Javelin to the VC10 (2016), to help us understand the theory behind how jet engines work.